astroumd/ADASSProceedings/README.md

 # ADASSProceedings

-We keep the basics of the proceedings for ADASS 2012 and later.
-This includes material to prepare for authors, as well as for the editors.
+We keep the basics of the proceedings for ADASS 2012 and later, as this is when the ASCL index was first added.
+This repo includes material to prepare for authors, as well as for the editors.
+Each year will create a different (private probably) github repo, e.g. ADASSProceedings2018, as was done in College Park, for the actual proceedings, and from the Author_Template we derive the ADASSyyyy.tar file with the instructions for the authors.

+CAVEAT: we use git branches.
+The 2018 branch needs to merge to master, before the 2019 team continue on their own 2019 branch, etc.etc.

 ## Past Conferences